A brand makes it possible to identify a product. It gives it a name and makes it differentiable by assigning identifiable properties.

 Food Network’s Cookware

 Food Network is an American TV channel with content designed especially for people who like to cook and eat.
 The brand was among the fastest-growing cable network,s which made it try its luck on other forms as well.

 Soon the brand expanded its form (brand form extension) and launched the FoodNetwork.com website, followed by launching a smartphone application and even a dedicated Snapchat channel.

-The brand also collaborated with Kohl’s Corporation and launched its own branded line of home goods (cookware, dinnerware, kitchen gadgets, cutlery, pantry ware and food storage, kitchen electrics and table linens) which saw good response from the target customers as well (customer franchise extension).
+The brand also collaborated with Kohl’s Corporation and launched its own branded line of home goods (cookware, dinnerware, kitchen gadgets, cutlery, pantry ware and food storage, kitchen electrics and table linens), which saw a good response from the target customers as well (customer franchise extension).

 Muscle Milk Ready-To-Drink Shakes